 With Dynatrace, it's easy to monitor your entire environment.
 OneAgent provides monitoring support for all major operating systems and frameworks.
 But what if you're using a technology that can't be monitored with OneAgent?
-Use ActiveGate plugins!
+Use ActiveGate extensions!

-What can I achieve with ActiveGate plugins?
+What can I achieve with ActiveGate extensions?

 With deep integration, Dynatrace can import not only other technologies’ metrics, properties, and events, but also their topologies, which can be subsequently analyzed with the Dynatrace AI!
 Along with this ability to monitor new technologies comes one of the main benefits of Dynatrace: causation between user actions, technology-specific data, transactional visibility, and more.